Customized Range Slider

 The native HTML5 control range input has different styles for each browser.
 In order to achieve a unified style effect, we usually have two solutions to consider, directly modify the CSS style, or simulate a slider control.

-Solution
+Solution One

-- Modify the css style directly.
-Use
+Modify the css style directly.
+Use -webkit-slider-thumb

-to modify the style of the slider, use-webkit-slider-runnable-track
+to modify the style of the slider, use -webkit-slider-runnable-track

-to modify the style of the track, and then combine events such as:focus
+to modify the style of the track, and then combine events such as :focus

-to add special effects to make the slider More vivid. - Simulate a slider control.
-For example, use the
+to add special effects to make the slider More vivid.

 Make a simple demonstration